Matr1x Fire (FIRE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Matr1x Fire Historical Price

-According to the latest data gathered on Matr1x Fire live price page, the current price of Matr1x Fire is 0.076484USD.
-The circulating supply of Matr1x Fire(FIRE) is 66.73M FIRE , giving it a market capitalization of $5.10M.
+According to the latest data gathered on Matr1x Fire live price page, the current price of Matr1x Fire is 0.069529USD.
+The circulating supply of Matr1x Fire(FIRE) is 66.73M FIRE , giving it a market capitalization of $4.61M.

 The Matr1x Fire Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FIRE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.